Waltham, Massachusetts: Foreign-born residents

-According to the city's 2018 Comprehensive Annual Financial Report, the top ten non-city employers in the city are as follows.

 Arts and culture

 Waltham's combination of population (especially in central and south Waltham) parks, public transit, stores, and trails gives it 62 (out of 100) walkability ranking on walkscore.com.
-This is often reflected downtown and along the Charles Riverwalk, which is often crowded on summer nights by people fishing, jogging, or walking off a meal at one of the many restaurants.

-Moody Street in downtown Waltham offers its own brand of entertainment with a colorful assortment of shops, restaurants, and bars, including Outer Limits, Gourmet Pottery, and Lizzy's Ice Cream.
+Moody Street in downtown Waltham offers its own brand of entertainment with a colorful assortment of shops, restaurants, and bars.
 Moody Street's booming nightlife, convenience to the commuter rail and lower rents have attracted younger professionals to Waltham in growing numbers in recent years.
 Moody Street is also referred to as "Restaurant Row" and has become a destination because of the number, variety and quality of its locally owned restaurants.
 The city of Waltham has a free "Tick Tock Trolley" on Thursday, Friday and Saturday evenings from 6pm–11pm for visitors that provides easy access to local municipal parking lots.

 Starting in 2020, the City of Waltham in Massachusetts has shut down a large portion of the main road, Moody St., to vehicular traffic from May 1 until October 31 annually.
 Moody Street is lined with restaurants and other small businesses but typically has high volumes of automobile passage.
 In an effort to assist these businesses in a difficult time, the Waltham Traffic Commission closed off a segment of the road to allow businesses to have outdoor dining and storefronts amidst the COVID-19 pandemic.
 Bus stops that would typically be on the blocked off part of Moody St. are temporarily relocated to nearby spots.

-Moody Street is a wide road, and with its closure, many residents of Waltham have begun walking the length of the closure frequently to get outdoors.
-Waltham has a high immigrant population, and a high population of people without cars.
-Providing a space that is for pedestrians and cyclists only has increased the number of chance encounters residents have, hence improving social connections.
-Many restaurants have brought in tents with lighting, while others just bought picnic tables and umbrellas and set them outside.
-Some restaurants have brought in green spaces or features, creating a biophilic experience for those passing by or eating.
-These changes have overarching public health benefits for local residents utilizing the space.